The Miranda rule/right is based on the historic Miranda v. Arizona case way back 1966.

 The law enforcement officer must always give the Miranda rights to the suspect who is in custody.

-Otherwise, the statements and the evidences from the suspect will most likely be inadmissible in court.
+Otherwise, the statements and the evidence from the suspect will most likely be inadmissible in court.

-However, if a police officer is responding to a potential emergency,
+However, if a police officer responds to a potential emergency,

 Origin of the Emergency Exception

-Exception to the Miranda rule was found to be necessary based on the People v.
+The exception to the Miranda rule was necessary based on the People v.
 Doll case in New York in 2013.

 In this case